Crete & Santorini

 After a delicious breakfast we journey up winding roads to the ancient city of Thera, located on a ridge of Messavouno Mountain, some 360 metres above sea level.
 The site has been under excavation since 1904, and findings from the city have contributed immensely to our understanding of Minoan culture and history.
 We imagine the people whose lives were centred around Thera’s 800-metre long main street; who attended performances in the city’s enormous theatre; and who worshipped Hermes and Heracles within the walls of the sacred grotto.

 This afternoon we visit Panagia Episkopi, a Byzantine cathedral containing many beautiful frescoes, before an exhilarating catamaran ride takes us to our next destination: historic Heraklion.
-We arrive in Crete’s largest city in time for dinner.
+We arrive in Crete’s largest city in time for an independent dinner.

 The fourth day of our holiday begins with a trip to the world-renowned Palace of Knossos, a majestic complex erected in Greece’s Bronze Age era, and the largest Bronze Age site in the country.
 The intricate, multi-storeyed layout of the palace has led to its connection with numerous myths and legends, including that of the Minotaur and the labyrinth.
 We take in the royal quarters, with their decorated Throne Room, as well as noting the axe stands within the House of the High Priest.